GERMANY

 Export Atlas in PDF

-The Federal Republic of Germany is the leading economy in the Eurozone both in population terms (83 million inhabitants, a quarter of the Eurozone’s 341 million total) and its share of Eurozone GDP (more than one third).
-GDP per head is 20% above the Eurozone average, making it one of the most prosperous Eurozone countries.
+With a population of 84 million and a forecasted GDP of $4,744bn in 2025,the Federal Republic of Germany is the leading economy in the Eurozone both in population terms (a quarter of the Eurozone’s total) and its share of Eurozone GDP (more than one third).
+Germany is a large advanced open economy, highly diversified and traditionally a global exporter.
+Its NIIP is substantial: Germany ranked at roughly 79.4% of GDP in March 2025, one of the highest among European economies.

 Summary